 Calendula oil for wounds

-In the study, women who used either ointment every eight hours for five days showed improvement in symptoms such as redness, swelling, and bruising.
+In the study, women who used either aloe vera or calendula ointment every eight hours for five days showed improvement in symptoms such as redness, swelling, and bruising.
 Adding aloe or calendula ointment to standard care was found to be more effective than using standard care alone.

 Calendula oil for acne

 Some people use calendula oil to treat acne.
-A 2011 study done in petri dishes found that calendula extract may be useful in treating and preventing acne vulgaris, but more research is needed to back this up.
+One laboratory study found that calendula extract may be useful in treating and preventing acne vulgaris, but more research, especially studies on humans, is needed to support these findings.

 You can try washing your face using a calendula cleanser.
 You can apply calendula cream, oil, or spot treatment to your whole face or use it to target acne-prone areas.
 You may even wish to try a face mask treatment once per week.

 Although there’s no research to support it, some people use calendula oil to treat eczema.
 However, one study found it can help relieve pain from dermatitis in people receiving radiation for breast cancer.

 Calendula oil for diaper rash